 One thing I like with this particular tutorial is I didn’t need to use twine to create the indentations on the pumpkins.
 I wanted to make them different from the fabric pumpkins I made last year.
 I also wanted to take a break from learning what kind of vinyl to use for mugs and nothing relaxes me more than pumpkins!

 You’re going to want to decide on the size of pumpkins you want, which might just depend on which materials you have available so first let’s gather some supplies.
+If you’re going to crochet the pumpkins yourself, I recommend a star stitch.

 You’ll need these materials and supplies: